 - Maybe we would be better off without fruits and vegetables to feed our kids; they don’t like them anyway.

 - Maybe it’s better for children to inhale cancer-causing insecticides—and absorb them through their skin—than chance a bee sting.

 - Maybe we should spend our money on something deadly (pesticides) instead of something fun (a butterfly net, a hand lens, or a popsicle).

-- Maybe we should spend our time obsessing over a patch of lawn instead of using that time to read, write, laugh, or do something useful.
+- Maybe we should spend our time obsessing over a patch of lawn instead of using that time to read, write, laugh, or learn.

-- Maybe, if we stick our heads in a hole, someone else will conserve whatever needs it (as long as it doesn’t live in our own yard).
+- Maybe, if we stick our heads in a hole, someone else will conserve whatever needs it (as long as it doesn’t live in our own backyard).

 - Maybe we should all jump in the car (33,500 traffic fatalities a year in the US) and drive to the store to buy pesticide (67,000 poisoning cases a year in the US along with 12,000 new cases of pesticide-caused cancer) so we can avoid the possibility of an insect sting (50 fatalities per year in the US).*

 I have trouble believing that so many Americans live in fear.
 They won’t bother to learn that most native bees don’t even sting.
 They won’t bother to learn the importance of pollinators to our food supply, our environment, our daily lives.
 They won’t bother to consider that after enough things go extinct, the human race must follow.
 These people would be absolutely miserable if we forced them to live in a world without insects, but that’s what they think they want.